docontrol-io/dc-mcp-server/README.md

 **Note**: The `apollo_key` can reference environment variables using `${DC_API_KEY}` syntax.

 **Note**: The `Authorization` header is automatically managed by the token refresh system.
 You don't need to manually update it.
+The server will:
+1. Read `DC_REFRESH_TOKEN` from the environment on startup
+2. Call the refresh endpoint to get a fresh access token
+3. Write the access token to `headers.Authorization` in the config file
+4. Automatically refresh the token every ~4 minutes (before the 5-minute expiration)

 ## Quick Start Setup Guide